couchbase/docs-operator/clusterStatusGuide.md

     Size:			3

 The size of the Couchbase cluster.
 When you change this value in the cluster specification, this value is also updated as members are added to the Couchbase cluster.
 If an error occurs while the Operator is attempting to conform the cluster to the desired size, check the ```Conditions``` section for information about the current state of the cluster.
-See [Accessing Couchbase Web Console](adminConsoleAccess.md) for information on how to manually access the cluster and collect logs when additional troubleshooting is needed.
+See [Accessing the Couchbase Web Console](adminConsoleAccess.md) for information on how to manually access the cluster and collect logs when additional troubleshooting is needed.

 ### Conditions